San Diego Air & Space Museum: Golden Age of Flight Gallery

-Along the long back stretch of this gallery are many aircraft both on the deck and hanging from the ceiling.
+Along the long back stretch of this gallery are many aircraft, both on the deck and hanging from the ceiling.
 Aircraft in this section include a Lincoln Standard J-1, Consolidated PT-1 Trusty, Aeronca C-3 Collegian, Ryan M-1 (replica), Lockheed Vega (replica made for the 2009 movie Amelia (film)) Fleet Model 2, Gee Bee R-1 (reproduction), Bowlus SP-1 Paperwing (reproduction), Ryan B-5 Brougham, Ryan STA, Piper J-3 Cub, and Pitts Special.

-The museum also has a number of aircraft engines on display.
+The museum also has several aircraft engines on display.
 This gallery contains a Curtiss OX-5, Aeronca E-107, Liberty L-12, Wright J-3 Whirlwind, Curtiss V-1570 Conqueror, Jacobs L-4MB (cutaway), Menasco A-4, and Continental A-40.

-The Curtiss JN-4D "Jenny" was returned to the restoration shop to reskin the wings, but has since been returned to the gallery.
+The Curtiss JN-4D "Jenny" was returned to the restoration shop to reskin the wings but has since been returned to the gallery.

 Access to the Edwin D. McKeller Pavilion of Flight is from this portion of the museum.
-This is also where the Education Center is which hosts monthly Family Day activities.
+This is also where the Education Center is, which hosts monthly Family Day activities.
 Guests will also locate the restrooms for the museum in this section of the building.
-On some days lunch is available on the outer patio outside of this portion of the museum.
+On some days, lunch is available on the outer patio outside of this portion of the museum.

 There is an exhibit of the Pacific Southwest Airlines (PSA), also known as the Poor Sailor's Airline, in the museum.
-A replica of the airline's first ticket office has displays about the airline with a smile and includes stewardess uniforms from the 1950s through 1980s, including the hot pants worn during the 1970s.
+A replica of the airline's first ticket office has displays about the airline with a smile and includes stewardess uniforms from the 1950s through the 1980s, including the hot pants worn during the 1970s.

 PSA Flight 182, registration N533PS, a Boeing 727-214 commercial airliner collided with a private Cessna 172 over San Diego on September 25, 1978.
-A memorial plaque honoring those who died on Flight 182 and on the ground is located at the museum, near the Theodore Gildred Flight Rotunda.
+A memorial plaque honoring those who died on Flight 182 and the ground is located at the museum, near the Theodore Gildred Flight Rotunda.
 On the 20th anniversary of the tragedy, a tree was planted next to the North Park branch library, and a memorial plaque was dedicated to those who died.